Fast-Track Your Extension Apps with Reference Implementations

 }

-To use an extension app reference implementation, start by cloning the project files from GitHub and follow the step-by-step instructions provided in the README file located in the root folder of each implementation.
-These instructions will guide you through configuring your development environment, running the app, setting up a public endpoint, and preparing the example manifest.
+To use an extension app reference implementation, clone the project files from GitHub and follow the step-by-step instructions provided in the README file located in the root folder of each implementation.
+These instructions will guide you through setting up either a cloud-based or local environment, including configuring your development tools, running the app, setting up a public endpoint, and preparing the example manifest.
 The README also includes detailed instructions on how to upload an extension app manifest to the Docusign Developer Console to start testing the connection and extensions, as shown below.

 To further support developers, we offer instructional videos that walk through the process of setting up a reference implementation and demonstrate how to test an extension app in the Docusign Developer Console and within a Docusign workflow.
-Currently available are the videos for setting up and testing a File Archive extension app using the appropriate reference implementation.
-In the coming weeks, we will release additional videos covering the Data Verification and Data IO extension app reference implementations.
+Currently available are the videos for setting up and testing a Data Verification or Data IO extension app using the appropriate reference implementation.

 Start building with our extension app reference implementations today, and unlock the potential to customize Docusign workflows to meet your unique business needs!